Tutorial 3: Jupyter notebook¶

 This can be used to start from an intermediate state of your Eskapade.
 For example, you do some operations on your

 DataStore and then save it.
 At a later time you load this saved DataStore and continue from there.

 In this tutorial we will make a notebook and run the macro from tutorial 1.
 This macro shows the basics of Eskapade.
 Once we have Eskapade running in a terminal, we can run it also in Jupyter.
 Make sure you have properly installed Jupyter.

 We start by making a notebook:

-tutorial_1.py.
-Now open jupyter and take a look at the notebook.
+Now open Jupyter and take a look at the notebook.

 $ jupyter notebook

 Try to run the notebook.
 You might get an error if the notebook can not find the data for the data reader.
 Unless